SvenMichaelKlose/tunix/src/bin/lisp/README.md

 mark-and-sweep garbage collector.
 It is portably written in ANSI-C and offers simplified I/O for small platforms.

-Platforms known to work apart from modern Unices are:
+Using the cc65 compiler suite, this distribution of TUNIX Lisp can be made for the following platforms:

 * Commodore C128
-* Commodore C16 (probably out of heap early)
+* Commodore C16
 * Commodore C64
 * Commodore Plus4
 * Commodore VIC-20